Hints and tips for the perfect rose to blossom...

 Feeds and defends against disease

-A terrific new plant food that not only feeds your roses but also promotes healthier growth and dramatically improves disease resistance.
+A terrific plant food that not only feeds your roses but also promotes healthier growth and dramatically improves disease resistance.
 It is used by professionals and recommended by the British Rose Growers Association.

 Use after pruning and every week or two during the growing season for healthier, happier roses.
 Can be used as a drench or foliar spray.